Price Floor Definition

 For instance, if the minimum wage in a particular state is $12, and a company would like to pay their employees $14 per hour, this is not an issue—this is not a binding price floor.
 Conversely, if a company would like to pay employees $10, this will not work, because that amount is lower than the price floor—in this case, it is a binding price floor.

 In other words, if you start at a price of, say, $50, and then keep lowering the price, which price do you hit first?
-If you arrive at the price floor price first, that means its is binding.
+If you arrive at the price floor price first, that means it is binding.
 And if you arrive at the equilibrium price first, this means the price floor is not binding.

-Real-World Example of Price Floor
+Real-World Price Floor Example

 Minimum wage laws set legal minimums for the hourly wages paid to certain groups of workers.
 In the United States, amendments to the Fair Labor Standards Act have increased the federal minimum wage from $0.25 per hour in 1938 to $5.15 in 1997.
 Minimum wage laws were originally created in Australia and New Zealand in order to guarantee a minimum standard of living for unskilled workers.
 Some people believe that minimum wage laws protect workers from exploitation by employers and reduce poverty.
 Many economists believe that minimum wage laws can cause unnecessary hardship for the very people they are supposed to help.